 Section 404 of Sarbanes-Oxley contains two related requirements.
 Section 404(a) requires an assessment by management of effectiveness of the issuer's ICFR, while Section 404(b) requires an attestation report of the issuer's independent auditors on management's assessment.
 Compliance with Section 404 can be a major undertaking for a newly public company.
-Fortunately, the SEC has adopted rules to allow an IPO company to wait until its second annual report to provide management's Section 404(a) assessment and its auditor's Section 404(b) attestation.32 definition of the term material weakness in Exchange Act Rule 12b-2 and Rule 102 of Regulation S-X. A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
+The SEC has adopted rules to allow an IPO company to wait until its second annual report to provide management's Section 404(a) assessment and its auditor's Section 404(b) attestation.31

 Issuers that are "large accelerated filers" or "accelerated filers" must comply with both Sections 404(a) and 404(b), starting with the second annual report on Form 10-K following the IPO.
-By contrast, issuers that are neither large accelerated filers nor accelerated filers, and those that are EGCs, are required only to provide management's assessment of internal control under Section 404(a).
+32 By contrast, issuers that are neither large accelerated filers nor accelerated filers, and those that are EGCs, are required only to provide management's assessment of ICFR under Section 404(a).
+33